-BAY WATERSHED USE IMPAIRMENTS FIGURE 23: DESIGNATED GRAND TRAVERSE the watershed and think should be protected and/or preserved for future generations.
+BAY WATERSHED USE IMPAIRMENTS FIGURE 23: DESIGNATED GRAND TRAVERSE defined as the ways in which people use the watershed and think should be protected and/or preserved for future generations.
 They may be very general or very specific, or somewhere in between.
 Desired uses for the Grand Traverse Bay watershed include uses for recreational, aesthetic, and ecosystem preservation purposes (Table 41).